hadinajem52/WebHealthProject/docs/phase-6/SEO_Value_Extraction.md

 | `title`, `title_length`, `title_count` | first non-empty `<title>` text, whitespace-collapsed; count of title elements, so BR-E02 can distinguish missing from duplicate |
 | `meta_description`, `meta_description_length`, `meta_description_count` | `<meta name="description">` content and how many were present (BR-E03) |
 | `canonical_href`, `canonical_length`, `canonical_count`, `canonical_absolute_url` | `<link rel="canonical">` href exactly as authored, how many were present, and the absolute form resolved against the response's final URL (BR-E04 needs both: the authored value for diagnosis, the resolved one for the host comparison) |

+Three rules keep the canonical honest:

+- **Values are read from `<head>` only.** An SVG `<title>` in the body is a graphic's label and a `<meta>` outside `<head>` is ignored by search engines; counting either would make BR-E02 and BR-E03 judge something that is not page metadata.
+- **Resolution uses the authored href in full, before bounding.** Bounding first would resolve a long canonical from a truncated prefix and record a host the page never named.
+- **A resolved URL past the stored bound is recorded as absent, never truncated.** A cut-off URL names a different resource, and storing one would hand 6.3 a host comparison against something the page never pointed at.
+The authored value and its real length are still recorded.

+The canonical href is bounded by **trimming only** — no whitespace collapsing.
+It is diagnostic evidence, and internal whitespace in a URL is precisely the authoring mistake worth seeing.
+Title, description and robots content are human-readable text and are collapsed.

+The base for resolution is the transport's **redacted** final URL, which carries no query string.
+The only case that changes is an empty canonical href, which resolves without the query.
+That is the accepted cost of not carrying query strings — which can hold secrets — into storage.
 | `robots_meta`, `robots_meta_length`, `robots_meta_count` | `<meta name="robots">` content, lowercased, for BR-E05 |

 Resolving the canonical href is a *fact* about the document plus the URL it was served from, so it belongs here.
 Whether that resolved host is acceptable is *policy*, and belongs to 6.3.

+## 4.1 Extraction runs outside the finalization transaction

+Parsing depends only on the evidence in hand, so it happens **before** the transaction opens.
+Running an untrusted document of arbitrary size and shape through a tree builder while the logical-check row is locked would put page complexity inside the most contended path in the system.
+Combined with `ExtractionFailed`, this means SEO work can neither block nor roll back the availability result it rides along with.

+A check whose evidence never produced a response still records a decision (`TransportFailed`), so non-applicability is visible in the history for every HTTP check rather than only for those that got as far as a response.
+Certificate checks have no page at all and record nothing.

 ## 5. Storage shape